 TOC is a great way to organize your own thoughts and jump around your notebook.
 More importantly, it helps accomplish something most data scientists fail at: making their notebooks readable by other humans.

-A straightforward visual integration with Git to keep your notebook properly commited to version control.
+A straightforward visual integration with Git to keep your notebook properly committed to version control.

 Just for fun, how about an extension to edit Draw.io diagrams inline in your notebook?
 Why not?